M-Kruse/GitRecycle/README.md

 `REACT_APP_GITRECYCLE_AUTH_TOKEN=Your_API_Auth_Token` - This is the auth token that you create in the Django admin panel

-Build the images
+Build the docker images

 `docker-compose build`

+Start docker compose

+`docker-compose up`

+There will be some errors, there are a couple things to do.

 You will need to create a superuser.
-Start the backend container and run the createsuperuser command
+Open up another terminal and run the createsuperuser command on the backend container

-`docker run gitrecycle_backend_1`
-`docker exec -it -u0 gitrecycle_backend_1 python3 manage.py createsuperuser`
+`docker-compose run backend python3 manage.py createsuperuser`

 You also need an API Auth token for the frontend.
 Run the `drf_create_token` command on the backend container.
 The superuser I created in the previous step is named 'scooty' for this example.

-`docker container exec -it -u0 gitrecycle_backend_1 python3 manage.py drf_create_token scooty`
+`docker-compose run backend python3 manage.py drf_create_token scooty`

+Take that generated token and create your .env_file in the gitrecycle-frontend folder

+`echo "REACT_APP_GITRECYCLE_AUTH_TOKEN=b22047aff73058faf9a728b83cb258660f71c7d4" > gitrecycle_frontend/.env_file`

+Set the location to store the repos in your backend .env_file.
+This docker-compose.yml file maps ./Archive/ to /app/archive/ so the container onyl sees /app/archive/. *If you want to change it, change the mapping in the docker-compose.yml config.*

+`echo "REPO_STORAGE_PATH=/app/archive/" > GitRecycle/.env_file`

+Bring the containers up with docker-compose

+`docker-compose up`

-Now open a browser, go to http://127.0.0.1:8000/admin and log in.
+Open a browser, go to http://127.0.0.1:8000/admin and log in.

 Find the Query model in the list, click the +New button, add a string to the field and click Save.

-Now you can start everything up with docker-compose

-`docker-compose up`
+The workers should start to get query data on their next beat schedule and the react UI should be able to get data from the API.
+You can sanity check it by going to the Queries react page and checking if the Query you added is in the table.

 ## Celery Worker